Sumo Deadlift vs Conventional – Introduction

 Hip abductors, adductors vs posterior chain

-The only real difference in terms of muscle recruitment between the sumo deadlift vs. conventional deadlifts is hip abductor and adductor recruitment.
+The main difference in terms of muscle recruitment between the sumo deadlift vs. conventional deadlifts is hip abductor and adductor recruitment.

 In sumo deadlifts, your wider stance and externally rotated hips mean the hip adductors or inner thigh muscles, and the hip abductors or outer thigh muscles work harder than when you pull conventional.